<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 AmeriCorps Member Spotlight: Kate Hill

-Meet Kate Hill, a current AmeriCorps member returning for her second term of service.
-Kate originally joined AmeriCorps for the summer term while she...
+Meet Kate Hill, an AmeriCorps alumni.
+Kate originally joined AmeriCorps for the summer term while she was working on her undergraduate degree in...

 Read More